tsmith512/tsmithcreative/_posts/2020-04-16-hello-hangboard.md

 {% picture mini /blog/hello-hangboard/vanilla-sky.jpg --alt "Me" %}

 - _Being able to climb outside again&hellip;_
-- This desperately needs a code review.
-There are competing examples for how to write ES6 generally and React-specific patterns.
+- This _desperately_ needs a code review.
+There are competing examples for how to write ES6 generally and React-specific patterns, even within React Native and Expo's tutorials.
+And even with what I already know, I could start to unify it.
 - After "is it structured to best practices," then "is it written properly?"
-  Lint this code!
+  I need to add linting.
 It compiles but I know but it ain't pretty.
-- Learn more about classes vs functional exports, and why object-oriented class structures seem to have fallen out of style within the JS community.
+- Learn more about classes vs functional exports, and why object-oriented class structures seem to have fallen out of style within the JS community just in time for me to start using them.
 - A more sustainable way to handle CSS-in-JS than per-component `StyleSheet` objects with no shared attributes.
-- More circuits &mdash; I can't imagine releasing this app publicly in its limited form.
+- More circuits and resources &mdash; I couldn't imagine releasing this app publicly in its limited form.
-- The visual design needs _help._
+- The visual design <del>is super utilitarian</del> needs _help._

 React Native did get me from "I wonder what it would be like to build a mobile app" to having a compiled app running on both major platforms on physical devices in my hands in record time.
-One day, I'd like to dig more into platform-specific native languages and practices, but I can definitely see why this approach has gained traction so quickly when it's well-suited.
-The intimidating part was the huge number of moving pieces through many levels of abstraction, but the community is active and documentation is evolving quickly to help with that.
+I can definitely see why this approach has gained traction so quickly when it's well-suited.
+The intimidating part was the number of moving pieces through many levels of abstraction, but the community is active and documentation is evolving quickly to help with that.

-In the meantime, I've got my torture device hanging over the stairs and two phones to holler at me to use it every day.
-That might be as far as I get for a while.
-Stay healthy, friends.
-We'll be back outside together one day, and I'm looking forward to it.
+Meanwhile, I've got my sadistic strength trainer hanging over the stairs and two phones to holler at me to use it every day.
+That might be it for a while.

+Stay healthy, folks.
+We'll be back together one day.
+I'm looking forward to it.